camel-clarkson/K-LEB/README.md

 1. The ability to send this event info back to user space
 2. The ability to keep the event recording process specific
-3. The ability to monitor events periodically with a high resolution kernel timer
+3. The ability to monitor events periodically with a high-resolution kernel timer

 ## Supported Kernel
 Linux Kernel 4.13.0-15 and earlier